 The Order also introduced the first monk as Pope, this was Gregory the Great (540-604).
-The Benedictines developed into the most important order of the Middle Ages and, with their numerous branches, played a significant role in missionary and cultural development in Europe, especially in agriculture and viticulture.
-In it also Benedictine convents led by nuns emerged, for example that of the famous mystic and abbess Hildegard von Bingen (1098-1179) founded monastery Rupertsberg Bingen-Bingerbrück in today's German wine-growing region Near, The Benedictines were among the emerged from them in the 11th century as a reform movement Cistercians and the Carthusians to the largest vineyard owners of the Middle Ages.
-Their vineyards were in today's world famous wine regions.
+The Benedictines became the most important order of the Middle Ages and, with their numerous settlements, played a significant role in missionary and cultural development in Europe, especially in agriculture and viticulture.
+In it also Benedictine convents led by nuns emerged, for example that of the famous mystic and abbess Hildegard von Bingen (1098-1179) founded monastery Rupertsberg Bingen-Bingerbrück in today's German wine-growing region Near, The Benedictines counted alongside the emerged from them in the 11th century as a reform movement Cistercians and the Carthusians to the largest vineyard owners of the Middle Ages.
+Their vineyards were in today's world-famous wine regions.

-The 910 Benedictine abbey Cluny at Mâcon in the Burgundy belonged the largest part of Gevrey-Chambertin with about 500 hectares.
+The 910 Benedictine Abbey Cluny at Mâcon in the Burgundy belonged the largest part of Gevrey-Chambertin with about 500 acres.
 The Abbey of Saint-Vivant owned vineyards in the village Vosne-Romanée (today with famous winery Domaine de la Romanée-Conti ).
-On the Loire there were possessions in today's areas Anjou.
+On the Loire, there were possessions in today's areas Anjou.
 Bourgueil and Saint-Pourçain and on the Rhone in the areas Cornas and Saint-Péray,

-In the Champagne A total of six monasteries were founded, the most famous of which is probably the Abbey of Saint Pierre d'Hautvillers, in which the famous Dom Pierre Pérignon worked.
+In the Champagne A total of six monasteries were founded, the most famous of which is probably the abbey of Saint Pierre d'Hautvillers, in which the famous cathedral Pierre Pérignon worked.
 In the Bordeaux counted today's Château Carbonnieux (Graves) to the possessions.
-The monastery of St. Maximin in the city of Trier had 74 counted places vineyards along the three rivers Moselle, Saar and Ruwer.
-In 1695, Abbot Wittmann planted 100,000 Riesling sticks.
+The monastery of St. Maximin in the city of Trier owned 74 counted vineyards along the three rivers Mosel, Saar and Ruwer.
+In 1695 Abbot Wittmann had 100,000 Riesling sticks planted.
 There is the winery there today Maximin Grünhaus - winery of the von Schubert family,

-In 1716, the dilapidated Benedictine monastery Johannisberg (cultivation area Rheingau ) bought with all the vineyards and today Castle Johannisberg built.
-Here also in the year 1775 the famous history of the Spätlesereiter and on this basis the "invention" of Spätlese.
-By the way, the Prince of Fulda was ordered a little later, all red grape varieties and the white one Elbling and replace it with the "Rüßling", which until then had been regarded as less important.
+In 1716, the dilapidated Benedictine monastery Johannisberg (growing area Rheingau ) bought with all the vineyards and today Castle Johannisberg built.
+Here also in 1775 the famous story of the Spätlesereiter and on this basis the "invention" of Spätlese.
+By the way, the Fürstsabt of Fulda was ordered a little later, all red grape varieties and the white one Elbling to break out and to replace it with the "Rüßling", which until then had been regarded as less respectable.
 Thus, the Benedictines were also instrumental in the distribution of the grape variety Riesling involved.
 The Benedictines are still with about 12,000 members one of the most influential orders of the Roman Catholic Church.